A Non-Orthogonal Variational Quantum Eigensolver: Introduction

-Our approach shares similarities with recent work in NISQ-era variational algorithms that involve solving generalized eigenvalue problems~\cite{McClean2017-uf, Motta2019-ah, Parrish2019-ev}, as well as a technique from classical quantum chemistry known as non-orthogonal configuration interaction~\cite{Malmqvist1986-nz, Thom2009-fp, sundstrom2014non} (NOCI).
-However, our approach also differs from this work in some key respects.
+Our approach shares certain features with a variety of recent proposals for quantum algorithms that involve solving generalized eigenvalue problems~\cite{McClean2017-uf, Motta2020-in, Parrish2019-ev, Kyriienko2020-ez, Parrish2019-hf, Stair2019-sc}.
+However, our approach also differs from these works in some key respects.
 Most importantly, we make no assumptions about the form of the component wavefunctions \(\ket{\phi_i}\), other than that they have efficient quantum circuit implementations.
-In the context of quantum algorithms, prior work has assumed that these wavefunctions are generated by excitations from a fixed reference state~\cite{McClean2017-uf}, by imaginary time evolution~\cite{Motta2019-ah}, or by the simultaneous rotation of a set of orthogonal reference wavefunctions~\cite{Parrish2019-ev}.
+In the context of quantum algorithms, prior work has assumed that these wavefunctions are generated by excitations from a fixed reference state~\cite{McClean2017-uf}, by real or imaginary time evolution~\cite{Kyriienko2020-ez, Motta2020-in, Parrish2019-hf, Stair2019-sc}, or by the simultaneous rotation of a set of orthogonal reference wavefunctions~\cite{Parrish2019-ev}.
+Two of these works in particular, Refs.~\citenum{Parrish2019-hf} and \citenum{Stair2019-sc}, were released contemporaneously with our own and provide an interesting contrast to our approach.
+Specifically, they require the same offdiagonal matrix element measurements used in this work but construct the non-orthogonal basis function by real-time propagation of trial wavefunctions rather than the variational approach we take here.